 Adoption.
+What a beautiful concept.
+And it was God’s idea!
 It is how God chose to create a family for Himself to be the object of His eternal love and affection (Ephesians 1:5; Romans 8:15).
 In fact, all throughout history, God has woven adoption into His divine plan.

 Consider Esther: A young Jewish girl was taken into exile along with her family to Babylon where she was adopted by her elder cousin Mordecai who, “had taken her as his own daughter when her father and mother died.”
 (Esther 2:7).
 This girl would become Queen Esther whom God used to facilitate the deliverance of her people.
 While an evil advisor was hell-bent on exterminating them, Ether’s wise adopted father challenged her with these famous words, “And who knows if perhaps you have come to your royal position for such a time as this?”
 (Esther 4:14)